 Sensory bottles are great for babies aged 3 months and over.
 This is usually when they have the head and neck control to push up and reach out for objects.
 As you can see from the photograph, Mr 12 months is having a wonderful time exploring the items in the basket.

-Discovery baskets can be used for a range of ages, however they really come into their own when baby can sit independently (6 months plus) .
+No post on easter ideas for babies is complete with a discovery basket.
+These can be used for a range of ages, however they really come into their own when baby can sit independently (6 months plus) .
 The good news with this activity is that a range of ages can benefit – my 3 year old daughter still loves exploring these baskets.

 Below are some ideas that you can use as inspiration.
 We have simply used a range of Easter themed books, toys and decorations in our baskets.
 Please just ensure that the items you decide to use are safe for your baby to explore.
 If you aren’t too sure, you can always keep the baskets out of reach when they aren’t being played with.